-As a Generation Study Abroad Commitment Partner, Glenville State College has pledged to double its education abroad numbers by the year 2019.
+As a Generation Study Abroad Commitment Partner, Glenville State College pledged to double its education abroad numbers by 2019.
+We have exceeded our goal, and we are proud of the work we have done to increase student access to education abroad programming!

 - You must satisfy any course prerequisites or co-requisites prior to going abroad.